-RI: You once wrote that you’ve always considered your deep skin tone as one of your best features.
-And sadly, our culture at large hasn’t always celebrated all skin colors.
+You once wrote that you've always condensed your deep skin tone as one of your deep skin tone as one of your best features.
+And sadly, our culture at large hasn't always celebrated all skin colors.
 Where did that wonderful sense of self-love come from?

 When I come home, I do something more elaborate.
 For me, beauty reflects directly into my views on self-care.
 I get to relax and find that time for myself.
 Normally, I’ll run a bath and either take it with my son or just alone.
 I use milk bath or some sort of bubble bath or nice soap for my body.
 Lately, I’ve been using a body mask; you apply it before you head into the shower.
 True Botanicals makes a good one that helps remove the top layers of your skin.
 Then, I’ll either mask or exfoliate—I alternate every other day.
 After my bath or shower, I apply a ton of oil from head to toe, and also in my hair.
 Then, I’ll do some sort of moisturizer, and that’s it for the day.

-RI: Speaking of future trends, what are your goals?
-What are you working toward?
+Speaking of future trends, what are your goals?
+What are you working towards?

 Photographed in downtown Los Angeles by Ford.